-By the end of the semester, students will have written five essays totaling between 25 and 40 pages.
+By the end of the semester, students will have written three essays or papers totaling between 25 and 40 pages.
 The following guidelines serve as the ratio for determining final grades:

-- 45% of the grade will come from the major essays, at least one of which may be written in class with little or no preparation; - 25% of the grade will come from the research-based argument essay, between 5-10 pages long and utilizing at least 5 sources; - 20% of the grade will come from the final exam, of which at least one half will be an essay written in class; - 10% of the grade will come from daily work, such as homework, quizzes, in-class writing assignments, and workshop participation.
+- 25% of the grade will come from the major essays (problem-solution, literary criticism). - 35% of the grade will come from the research paper and its benchmarks. - 20% of the grade will come from the final exam, of which at least one half will be an essay written in class. - 20% of the grade will come from daily work, such as homework, quizzes, six-key analyses, in-class writing, and participation.